cloudyspells/ado-agent-ms-stack/SECURITY.md

-If you discover a security issue in this repo, please submit it through the [GitHub Security Bug Bounty](https://hackerone.com/github)
+If you discover a security issue in this repo, please submit it through the usual GitHub issues page.

-Thanks for helping make GitHub Actions safe for everyone.
+Thanks for helping make this project safe for everyone.